 - Two annual intakes: Fall and Spring

-The program is designed to meet the academic and clinical education requirements for national certification through the American Speech-Language Hearing Association (CCC-SLP) and New York state licensure in speech-language pathology.
+The online speech-pathology program is designed to meet the academic and clinical education requirements for national certification through the American Speech-Language Hearing Association (CCC-SLP) and New York state licensure in speech-language pathology.
 Please see licensure information here for details related to individual state requirements.

 Please be aware that some states require a separate credential to practice in the school system which may have additional requirements.
 If a state Department of Education requires a separate credential to practice in the school system, you must obtain that credential to practice in schools.
 It is the student's responsibility to determine what is required to obtain the credential to work in the school system.
 It is the student’s responsibility to remain up to date on all state licensure requirements.